daisyUniverse/Keebie/readme.md

 `--add [layer]`, `-a [layer]`
   Launch a shell to add a macro to a layer, if no layer is specified this adds to `default.json`.
-  This requires that at least one device has been set up with `--edit`
+  This requires that at least one device has been set up with `--edit` See layer syntax section below for more information on special syntax for doing things other than commands.

 `--settings`, `-s`
   Launch a shell to edit your settings, see the settings section below